-The Master of Liberal Arts, Religion degree field consists of 12 courses (48 credits), three of which are required on campus.
+The Master of Liberal Arts, Religion degree field consists of 12 courses (48 credits), 3 of which are required on campus here at Harvard University.
 You choose a thesis or capstone track.

 12 Graduate Courses